What is an American Country Place Era Estate?

 Why is Cheekwood Considered One of the Finest?

-Due to the foresight of Leslie Cheek, Sr. in 1928 and the property he purchased to create Cheekwood, the historic views are intact today.
+Due to the foresight of Leslie Cheek, Sr. in 1928, the property he purchased abutting a state park to create Cheekwood means the historic views are intact today.
 The tract of land where Cheekwood resides shares nearly 75% of its perimeter with The Warner Parks, managed by the Metropolitan Board of Parks and Recreation of Nashville and Davidson County.
 Due to the conservation efforts of Warner Parks, Cheekwood is only one of a few examples of American Country Place Era estates that retain their purposeful views.